cortex-js/cortexjs.io/docs/compute-engine/10-guide-evaluate.md

 4. Apply the function to the arguments

-5. Return the canonical form of the result
+5. Return the result in canonical form.